danielbeeke/danielbeeke.github.io.old/app/_posts/2015-04-22-our-experience-with-drupal-8-so-far.md

 ### Views in core, and a lot more in core

 All the core content overviews are views, customizations are very simple now.
-A lot more is in core, for this site we used the following contributed modules: devel, ds, entity_reference_revisions, layout_plugin and paragraphs.
+A lot more is in core, for this site we used the following contributed modules: [devel](https://www.drupal.org/project/devel), [ds](https://www.drupal.org/project/ds), [entity reference revisions](https://www.drupal.org/project/entity_reference_revisions) and [paragraphs](http://drupal.org/project/paragraphs).

 Good things that are now in core are: